Quick Ratio

 Deep Analysis

-The quick ratio measures a company's ability to cover its short-term debts using its most liquid assets (cash, marketable securities, and receivables), excluding inventory.
+The quick ratio measures a company’s ability to cover immediate liabilities with its most liquid assets, excluding inventory.

 Frequently Asked Questions